• 4 Canvas dome tents each sleeping 2 people on swags/mattresses

 • Evening game drives in the 8000 hectare

-05h30 – Wake up to coffee and rusks, and kit up in walking gear
+05h30 – Wake up to coffee and rusks, and kit up in walking gear.
+Start walk.

-19h00 – Return to camp, enjoy refreshments around the fire before dinner is served
+19h00 – Return to camp, enjoy refreshments around the fire before dinner is serve.

 Wilderness Trails is located in the Greater Kruger, situated between Hoedpsruit and Phalaborwa in Limpopo Province.
 It is an 8000 hectare private game reserve, which shares open borders with the Kruger National Park.
 The Olifants River courses through the reserve, while prominent mountainous ridges and boulder koppies characterise the terrain, making it an incredibly diverse and interesting region to explore on foot.